STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

   - `<PACKAGE_CONFIG>`.
 If given, a configure script, to be used by `find_package`, will be generated.
 If not, only the exported targets will be generated.
   - `<PACKAGE_DIR>`.
 If given, the cmake configuration script `<TARGET>Config.cmake` searched by `find_package(<TARGET>)` will be installed in the directory `${CMAKE_INSTALL_PREFIX}/<PACKAGE_DIR>`.
 If not, the configure script will be installed in the directory `<${CMAKE_INSTALL_PREFIX}/lib/cmake/Radium`.

-In order to allow usage of installed library in all supported systems (Linux, MacOs, Windows), one of the public header, that might be named, e.g. `<TARGET>Macros.hpp` and included all the public or private headers, should contains the following :
+In order to allow usage of installed library in all supported systems (Linux, MacOs, Windows), one of the public header, that might be named, e.g. `<TARGET>Macros.hpp` and included all the public or private headers, should contain the following :

 ~~~{.cpp}
 #pragma once